rosebridget/item-selector-with-folders/README.md

 ## Notes

 - I decided to use the latest version of Angular (v20) for this project.
-I weighed the pros and cons a bit first; I know that by using the new CLI there are some immediate noticeable differences in the file names, for example (no suffixes: instead of `equipment.service.ts` it's simply `equipment.ts`. for that reason I moved it to a services folder, for clarity).
-I also know from reading the docs and referencing some older angular discussions online that some of the syntax I use is a bit different than with older versions.
+I weighed the pros and cons a bit first; I know that by using the new CLI there are some noticeable differences, for example:
+  - No suffixes: instead of `equipment.service.ts` it's simply `equipment.ts`. for that reason I moved it to a services folder, for clarity.
+  - I also know from reading the docs and referencing some older angular discussions online that some of the syntax I use is a bit different than with older versions.
 For example, `ngFor` vs `@for` though that changed a few versions ago.
-Still, wanted to make note!
+Still, wanted to make note.
 - Instead of using `response.json` I created a `db.json` file to use json-server.
 I saw it in the angular tutorial and thought it was cool, so I went for it. :) This meant I had to modify the file by adding a `equipment` property, since the json server is a mock api.
+The rest of the data is the same as in the `response.json`.
 - What could be expanded upon: better tests, a loading state when fetching data
+- I normally don't add so many comments to my code but I decided to include them in case it helps
 - This project taught me a ton of new Angular concepts, hopefully I didn't mess it all up haha.
 Thanks again for taking a look!